joshjon/dota-clarity/README.md

 Dota Clarity uses the Serverless Application Model Command Line Interface (SAM CLI) for building and deploying the application.
 To build and deploy the application, run the following commands in your shell:

+** NOTE: Check if --use-container is required for deploying to AWS **

 ```bash
 sam build --use-container
 sam deploy